aicis/fresco/doc/source/intro.rst

 computation, and the development of new secure computation techniques (referred to as *protocol suites* in FRESCO) to be used as the backend for those applications.
 In some sense FRESCO can be thought of as a *hub* that provides the infrastructure to connect applications with protocol suites.
-The focus of the framework is the following main features:
+The framework puts focus on the following main features:

 * **Rapid and simple application development**.
-With FRESCO you can write application that uses secure computation without being an expert in cryptography.
+With FRESCO you can write applications that use secure computation without being an expert in cryptography.
 You only need to specify which data to "close" and which data to "open".
 FRESCO provides a *standard library* of many commonly used secure functionalities.
 These can be easily combined in order to quickly achieve new complex